Eilen Jewell: Career

 Jewell began her musical career busking on the streets of Santa Fe while attending college.
 She then moved to Los Angeles and performed on the streets of Venice Beach.
-Jewell moved to Massachusetts where she performed at local music clubs.
+Jewell subsequently moved to Massachusetts in 2003, first living with friends in Great Barrington before moving east to Boston.
+There, she briefly busked in subway stations which she called "the opposite" of Venice Beach, saying the cold, underground atmosphere compelled her to give up busking and seek to perform at local music clubs.